rcc-uchicago/R-intro/README.md

 **Level:** Introductory

-**Prerequistes:** PLEASE NOTE: Participants should have been exposed to a UNIX-like shell environment, and should be able to log in to the RCC compute cluster.
+**Prerequistes:** Participants should have been exposed to a UNIX-like shell environment, and should be able to log in to the RCC compute cluster.
 All participants must bring a laptop with a Mac, Linux, or Windows operating system that they have administrative privileges on.

 **Where:** Kathleen A. Zar Room, John Crerar Library, University of Chicago ([OpenStreetMap](https://www.openstreetmap.org/search?query=john%20crerar%20library#map=18/41.79053/-87.60282)).